University Leave Policy UPPS No. 04.04.30

 06.03 A state employee, who is a foster parent to a child under the conservatorship of the Department of Protective and Regulatory Services, is entitled to a leave of absence with full pay for the purpose of attending meetings held by the Department of Protective and Regulatory Services regarding the child under the foster care of the employee, or to attend an Admission, Review and Dismissal (ARD) meeting held by a school district regarding the child under the foster care of the employee.

 07. FEDERAL FAMILY AND MEDICAL LEAVE PROCEDURES

 An employee is entitled to leave pursuant to the federal FMLA if:

-a. the employee has worked at least 1,250 hours during the 12-month period immediately preceding the day the time leave would begin; and
+a. the employee has worked at least 1,250 hours during the 12-month period immediately preceding the time leave would begin; and

 b. the employee has worked for the State of Texas for at least 12 months.
 These 12 months do not have to be consecutive.
 However, employment prior to a break in service of more than seven years does not count, unless the break is a result of fulfilling military obligations.

 a.
 Family Member – includes the employee's spouse, son, daughter or parent (but not a parent-in-law).
 A son or daughter is any child under 18 who is the biological child of the employee, who is adopted by the employee, or whom the employee supervises on a day-to-day basis and for whom the employee is financially responsible; or a child over 18 who is incapable of self-care because of a mental or physical disability.
 A parent is any individual who assumed day-to-day and financial responsibility for the employee when the employee was a child.

 b.
 Serious health condition includes all of the following: